-With the current job market as it is these days, every business – whether small or big – needs to be extra careful about the way they process new hires.
+With the current job market as it is these days, every business – whether small or big – needs to be extra careful about recruitment and the way they process new hires.

 Essentially, there are two types of recruiters – the “in-house recruiters” and “agency recruiters.”